dgastonochoa/mcu-fpga-public/fpga/systemtest/riscv/README.md

 **Note:** Inspect the `Makefile` to see how to configure a Vivado project. `cnstr` contains the required constrains file for the project.

+# How to execute the test benches
+It's recommended to do this before executing the system tests on the physical FPGA.
+ - Execute `CONFIG_RISCV_SINGLECYCLE=y make` for the single-cycle RISC-V tests
+ - Execute `CONFIG_RISCV_MULTICYCLE=y make` for the multicycle-cycle RISC-V tests

 # How to execute these tests in the physical FPGA
+Create a Vivado project and add all the files required to build the tests, which can be found in the `Makefile` in this directory.
+Remember to add the required include directories and the required definitions (e.g.:`CONFIG_RISCV_MULTICYCLE=y`).
+Some of the definitions might require to **not** be present when running the physical FPGA tests (e.g.: `IVERILOG`)

 **Note:** This test requires to read from an SPI port, therefore a device capable of this must act as a bridge between the FPGA and the host.
 You can user `find_spi_iface.sh` to try find this SPI interface by providing a keyword.